Are you ready to explore the real heart of Australia? A vacation to Uluru and the Red Centre never fails to amaze… it’s an epic adventure guaranteed!

-A must-do is to experience the drive that “joins the dots” between Uluru and Alice Springs.
+A must-do is to experience the drive that “joins the dots” between Uluru and Alice Springs in the Northern Territory.
 This is a true outback adventure, with plenty of beautiful desert country to enjoy.
 Make sure to stopover a night at Kings Canyon, or Watarraka National Park.
 A highlight of Central Australia, this is an enormous chasm that has plenty of lush vegetation and is an important refuge for plants and animals.
 Make sure to rise early to explore the Kings Canyon rim walk at sunrise.

 The panoramic landscapes of the West MacDonnell Ranges lie on the outskirts of Alice Springs.
 Don’t miss Simpsons Gap which sports a permanent pool and rock wallabies live in the gap’s rocky ridges.
 Standley Chasm lights up in fiery colours reflected by the overhead sun at midday, and picturesque swimming holes such as Ellery Creek Big Hole, Ormiston Gorge, Glen Helen Gorge and Redbank Gorge offer refreshing relief on a scorching day.

 Here are some of the key things to do: